 1. Residential development shall be designed to retain a contiguous fifty percent (50%) tree canopy, which shall remain predominantly in its natural state.
 Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged.
-Non-residential development is not subject to the preservation of Upland Habitat.

-- 2. Selective pruning conducted by or under the supervision of an International Society of Arboriculture (ISA) Certified Arborist is allowed to remove up to one-quarter of the canopy for the purposes of a trees health. - 3.
-Enhancement or restoration projects as approved by the Director of Environmental Services. - 4 Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment shall not be built within the Environmentally Sensitive Areas.
+- 3. 2.
+Non-residential development shall be designed to retain thirty percent (30%) tree canopy which shall remain predominantly in its natural state.
+Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged.
+Selective pruning conducted by or under the supervision of an International Society of Arboriculture (ISA) Certified Arborist is allowed to remove up to one-quarter of the canopy for the purposes of a trees health. - 4.
+Enhancement or restoration projects as approved by the Director of Environmental Services. - 5.
+Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment shall not be built within the Environmentally Sensitive Areas.